Stanley Military Cemetery

 Denton, Camille Tweed (2/4/1942 – 7/6/1942)

 She died aged two months.
 She was the daughter of Ivy Denton née Thirlwell whose family were also in Camp.
 Ivy was first married to John Wright-Brown, a Petty Officer in the Royal Navy.
-She later had a relationship with Bombardier Joseph Denton, Royal Artillery who was in POW camp.
-He had served with the battery on Mount Davis.
-Ivy changed her name to Denton.
+He left Hong Kong before the war.
+Ivy changed her name to Denton when she came into camp.
+She changed her name back to Wright-Brown later to whom she was legally married.

 Dockrill, Walter Roy (1877 – 11/8/1942)